ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_lit4
     DW_OP_overlay

-> However, another more compact way to do it if reg0 is at least 32b
+> However, the preferred way is more compact but it will only work if
-> but not more than 96b or if the consumer is unlikely to read more
+> reg0 is at least 32b but not more than 96b or if the consumer is
-> than 12 bytes is to create an overlay on top of reg0.
+> unlikely to read more than 12 bytes, is to create an overlay on top
+> of reg0.

     DW_OP_reg0
     DW_OP_fbreg (-12)